filyp/whisper-simple-dictation/README.md

 At first I wanted real-time dictation, similar to [nerd-dictation](https://github.com/ideasman42/nerd-dictation).
 There's [whisper_streaming](https://github.com/ufal/whisper_streaming) which implements something similar, a continuous transcription using whisper.
 But it has a 3.3 second time lag, and because it needs to run whisper on many overlapping time windows, it's more compute heavy.
 Also those transcribed time windows are sometimes merged incorrectly.
 It may be enough for creating captions, but not really for dictation.

 With some clever engineering and a lot of compute maybe we could get that time lag to less than a second.
 But I found that reading what you said with a few hundred millisecond delay is very confusing, similar to hearing your voice delayed.
 So for now, I think the best and most reliable way is the one used here.
 This may change with future neural nets, with architecture other than whisper, aimed at real-time transcription.

+# TODO

+- [ ] pass languages to bash
+- [ ] incremenal transcription? but no moving window, just larger and larger windows